pytorch/pytorch.github.io/_posts/2021-10-26-accelerating-pytorch-with-cuda-graphs.md

 PyTorch exposes graphs via a raw [`torch.cuda.CUDAGraph`](https://pytorch.org/docs/master/generated/torch.cuda.graph.html#torch.cuda.graph)class and two convenience wrappers, [`torch.cuda.graph`](https://pytorch.org/docs/master/generated/torch.cuda.graph.html#torch.cuda.graph) and [`torch.cuda.make_graphed_callables`](https://pytorch.org/docs/master/generated/torch.cuda.make_graphed_callables.html#torch.cuda.make_graphed_callables).

+[`torch.cuda.graph`](https://pytorch.org/docs/master/generated/torch.cuda.graph.html#torch.cuda.graph) is a simple, versatile context manager that captures CUDA work in its context.
+Before capture, warm up the workload to be captured by running a few eager iterations.
+Warmup must occur on a side stream.
+Because the graph reads from and writes to the same memory addresses in every replay, you must maintain long-lived references to tensors that hold input and output data during capture.
+To run the graph on new input data, copy new data to the capture’s input tensor(s), replay the graph, then read the new output from the capture’s output tensor(s).

+If the entire network is capture safe, one can capture and replay the whole network as in the following example.

 ```python
 N, D_in, H, D_out = 640, 4096, 2048, 1024
 model = torch.nn.Sequential(torch.nn.Linear(D_in, H),